Code-Theft-Auto/Genetic-Algorithm/README.md

 `problems` contains all problem-specific parts related to the Knapsack problems, like the definition of `Things` and the problem specific fitness function for the genetic algorithm.

-`utils` simply contains a utility function which a youtuber wrote himself.
+`utils` simply contains a utility function which i stole from stack overflow 😉

 `genetic_algo.py` uses the brute-force approach to find the best solution for a given Knapsack problem and tries to find the same solution using the genetic algorithm and compares the performance.